 Before you leave your doctor’s office, remember to get a disability slip.
 In Virginia, the workers’ compensation insurance carrier will not pay your weekly check unless they have a copy of your disability slip.
 This slip indicates in writing that you have work restrictions and what those restrictions are, whether it be light duty restrictions of some kind or whether it be that you cannot work in any capacity at all.

-It’s important that you get these opinions from your doctor before he hands them off to your insurance company, as many times, a nurse case manager may attempt to unjustly influence your doctor’s opinion at the time that it’s submitted.
+It is important that you get these disability slips from your doctor before he hands them off to the workers’ compensation insurance company.
+Many times, a nurse case manager may attempt to unjustly influence your doctor’s opinion on your work status and get the doctor to change it.

 In this way, if you address the issue before your nurse case manager attempts to, you’ll at least have the chance to give the doctor your perspective and emphasize the pains and limitations that you’re still experiencing.